statoscope/statoscope/packages/stats-validator-plugin-webpack/docs/rules/restricted-deps.md

-# Disallow to use of specified dependencies
+# Restricted to use of specified dependencies

 Fail validation if some of the specified dependencies (module or package) are used by the bundle.